-Limestone College was established in 1845 by Dr. Thomas Curtis and his son, Dr. William Curtis, distinguished scholars born and educated in England.
+Limestone University was established in 1845 by Dr. Thomas Curtis and his son, Dr. William Curtis, distinguished scholars born and educated in England.
 Limestone was the first woman's college in South Carolina and one of the first in the United States.
 In the late 1960s, Limestone became fully coeducational.

 Limestone was a pioneer in providing educational opportunities for working adults wishing to complete a baccalaureate degree.
 The Block Program, established in 1976, brought Limestone classes to numerous locations throughout South Carolina.
-In 1996, Limestone College was again at the forefront of providing educational opportunities to working adults through the introduction of the Virtual Campus, an Internet Program.
+In 1996, Limestone was again at the forefront of providing educational opportunities to working adults through the introduction of the Virtual Campus, an Internet Program.
 In Spring 2005, the two programs were combined into the Online and Evening Program to better serve Limestone's adult students.

-Today, Limestone College enrolls approximately 2,597 students on the Day Campus and in the Online and Evening Programs, Approximately 64 students are enrolled in the MBA program.
+Today, Limestone University enrolls approximately 2,597 students on the Day Campus and in the Online and Evening Programs, Approximately 64 students are enrolled in the MBA program.
 There are 6 sites located in South Carolina.
 Limestone's total enrollment is approximately 2,661.

 Since 1991, Limestone has completed major renovations of ten of its historic campus structures: the Montgomery Building, Ebert Residence Hall, Carroll Fine Arts Building, Hamrick Hall of Science, Greer Residence Hall, Dixie Lodge, Cooper Hall, Eunice Ford Residence Hall, Granberry Art Building, and Winnie Davis Hall of History.